-Master's degree (1 major) Social Science Sustainability Studies (2021)
+Chinese Language and special Language

 Module title Abbreviation

-Moder n Chine ese 1: Intensive Course • 04-CLE1-192-m01
+Modern Chinese 1: Intensive Course 04-CLE1-192-m01

-Modul e coord linator Module offered by
+Module coordinator Module offered by

-holder of the Chair of China Business and Economics Institute of East and d South Asian Cultural Studies
+holder holder of the Chair of China Business and Economics Institute of East an Institute of East and South Asian Cultural Studies

-ECTS Meth od of grading Only after succ. con npl. of module(s)
+ECTS Meth od of grading Only after succ. co ompl. of module(s)

 5 nume rical grade

-Duratio on Module level Other prerequisites
+Duratio n Module level Other prerequisit es

-1 seme ester graduate
+1 semester graduate

-Conter nts
+Contents

-language course (4 wee ss period in the winter term proviage and writing.
+The intensive language course (4 weeks) before the beginning of the regular class period in the winter term provides a methodological and practical introduction to the basics of Chinese language and writing.

-Intend ed lear ning outcomes

-uire the foundations of thography, semantics, a ell as elementary knowledge of
+Students acquire the foundations of spoken and written Chinese language as well as elementary knowledge of phonetics, orthography, semantics, and lexis of modern Chinese.

-Course es (type , number of weekly con tact hours, language - - if other than Germa an)

-Ü (6) Modul e taugh nt in: Chinese

-sessment (type, scope, ion on whether module ation offered - if not every seme-

-Langua written examination (approx. 60 minutes) and oral examination of one candidate each (approx. 5 minutes) Language of assessment: Chinese creditable for bonus
+$\textbf{Courses} \ (\text{type, number of weekly contact hours, language} - \text{if other than German})$ written examination (approx. 60 minutes) and oral examination of one candidate each (approx. 5 minutes) Language of assessment: Chinese

-Allocation of places

-Additional information
+Method of assessment (type, scope, language - if other than German, examination offered - if not every semester, information on whether module is creditable for bonus)

-Referred to in LPO I (examination regulations for teaching-degree programmes)
+$\textbf{Referred to in LPO I} \ \ (\text{examination regulations for teaching-degree programmes})$

-Module title Abbreviation
+Modul e title ' Abbreviation

 Modern Chinese 1 04-CLE2-192-m01

-Module e coord inator Module offered by
+Module coordinator Module offered by

-holder holder of the Chair of China Business and Economics Institute of East and South Asian Cultural Studies
+holder of the Chair of China Business and Economics Ir ness and Economics Institute of East and South Asian Cultural Studies

-ECTS Meth od of grading Only after succ. con npl. of module(s)
+ECTS Meth od of grading Only after succ. co mpl. of module(s)

 10 nume rical grade 04-CLE1

-Duratio Duration Module level Other prerequisites
+Duration Module level Other prerequisit Other prerequisites s

 1 semester graduate

-Conten Contents
+Contents

 Based on the intensive language course, active and passive application of the knowledge on Chinese language and script is activated and a vocabulary of ca. 400 characters is reached.
-First vocabulary of technical language is introduced.
-Chinese phonetics is intensively trained in small groups stressing exact articulation and intonation.
+First vocabulary of technical langauge is introduced.
+Chinese phonetics is intensively trained in small groups stressing exact articulation and intonati-